limwelwel/MeXE402_Midterm_Ada-Lemuel-J.-Eje-Ken-Christian-D./README.md

    adj_r2 = 1 - (1 - r2) * (n - 1) / (n - k - 1)

    ```
    - Computes the Adjusted R-squared, which adjusts the R² score based on the number of features (`k`) and observations (`n`), providing a more accurate measure of model performance, especially when multiple features are used.

 ### Logistic Regression

-This performs a logistic regression analysis on a breast cancer dataset.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; This performs a logistic regression analysis on a breast cancer dataset.
 Here's a breakdown of each step:

 1. **Data Loading and Preview**: